MarcosM2/Advanced_AI/README.md

 - Python 3.10 or Newer
 - Webcam
 - Microphone
-- Windows or MacOS(for built-in text-to-speech)
+- Windows or MacOS
-- FFmpeg installed and added to PATH
+- Git (for cloning the repository)

 ---